 The Young Adult Ministry seeks to satisfy the unique needs of young adults: late teens, 20’s and 30’s by providing fellowship, spiritual enrichment and opportunities for community service.
 The goal is to create a community with a unique identity that fosters individual growth and keep young adults connected to Atonement.

-We accomplish that goal through two main groups: Atonement Young Adults or AYA and our Adopt-a-Student program.
+We accomplish that goal through two main groups: Atonement Young Adults or AYA and our College Care program.

 Atonement Young Adults

 Atonement Young Adults (or AYA) is a community of believers, ages 18-30ish, growing together in Christ through Bible studies, serving others, fellowship and prayer.
 We invite all young adults, whether married or single to be part of this ministry.

 What to learn more about us?
 Just click the ‘I’m interested’ icon below to contact Deb Curtis, our facilitator.

 Want to keep up with what’s happening with AYA?
 Click the Facebook icon and then join to get all the latest posts from the group.